 What do I do?

 In the last half of 2019 I’d been updating and upgrading a few of my existing ideas.
 During the beginning of 2019 I had pretty much scaled back on design efforts and turned the focus on getting more of my developed and published games into the public’s hands.
-Hitting up conventions here and there withing a 100km radius.
+Hitting up conventions here and there within a 100km radius.
 Since cost is a major factor for us con exhibitors/vendor I wanted to be responsible enough to not spend hundreds of dollars on a table to only (hopefully) make $75 in profit on sales.
 Small cons offer small exposure but a better return on investment so far.
 Slow and steady, as they say.
 Some of the cons that I frequent here north of the GTA are Cottage Country Con in Orillia, Muskoka-Con in Bracebridge, the Barrie Comic-Con, and the Barrie Game Exchange.
 All of which I’ve done for at least 2+ years.
 More on the con scene in another blog.
 On to what I’ve been developing.

 It’s all bling to me

 This is a new game idea that I had just started developing this year.
 Only about 5 months ago did I start a poll on my Facebook and Instagram accounts to try and find out what people preferred – Candies or Gems.
 It was an interesting experiment and in the end I think the results were pretty accurate.
 Candies beat out gems as a preferred option.
 The idea for this game derived from a hunt for stock illustrations.
-I noticed that candy and gem designs were indistinguishable to the search engine and it’s changeable in some instances.
-I decided then create a war between the two, leading to a pole and ultimately questioning peoples faith in what is better.
+I noticed that candy and gem designs were indistinguishable to the search engine and it’s interchangeable in some instances.
+I then decided to create a war between the two, leading to a pole and ultimately questioning peoples faith in what is better.
 The results weren’t as interesting as I had anticipated.

 Boing boing boing